timruffles/mobile-drag-drop/README.md

 .mobile-dnd-poly-drag-icon {
 }
 ```

+`TODO: currently the snapback-transition end is forced by a setTimeout() since transitionend-event was not reliable.. if someone wants to change the snapback duration the options should take the duration`

 Also there will be classes applied to the `dragImage`-element according to the
 current drop effect/operation on dragging: `none`, `copy`, `move`, `link`.